 One of the mysteries of the English language finally explained.

-A fungicide for vines, fruit trees, and other plants, composed of equal quantities of copper sulphate and calcium oxide in water.
+A fungicide for vines, fruit trees, and other plants, composed of equal quantities of copper sulfate and calcium oxide in water.

 - ‘One of the overlooked dormant season fungicide spray materials is Bordeaux Mixture.’

 - ‘Bordeaux mixture applied at fungicidal rates will work.’

 - ‘In preparing Bordeaux mixture, the copper sulphate is dissolved in half the required amount of water in a wooden or plastic vessel.’

 - ‘During the fall, it is wise to dust the seedlings, maybe two or three times before winter sets in, with Bordeaux mixture.’